 You will want to do this bit first since apples will need to cool before you can continue.
 (Just make the filling when you make the pie dough and both can rest/cool/chill at the same time.)

 Why do the apples need to cool?

 This is the secret of my apple pies and the same method I used in my awesome Deep Dish Apple Pie.
-The apples are twice cooked.
+The filling is twice cooked.
 First on the stovetop and then in the oven.
 It makes all the difference.

 Peel and slice the apples then put them in a pot with sugar and spices.
-Cover the pot and let the apples simmer away until they are getting soft.
-By doing this they will have the time to finish cooking in the oven without overcooking the pie and you’ll get a densely packed pie full of apples which also cuts beautifully.
+Cover the pot and let them simmer away until they are getting soft.
+By doing this they will have the time to finish cooking in the oven without overcooking the crust and you’ll get a densely packed dessert full of apples which also cuts beautifully.

-Once the apples are soft, remove them from the pot and continue to cook down all the juices and concentrate them.
+Once they are soft, remove them from the pot and continue to cook down all the juices and concentrate them.
 Then let everything cool!

-When you’re ready and the apples are cool, fold in the raspberries along with some vanilla.
+When you’re ready and the filling is cool, fold in the raspberries along with some vanilla.
 Now your filling is done.